SARU: A Shadow-Aware and Removal Unified Framework for Remote Sensing Images with New Benchmarks: Related Work

 \subsection{Shadow Detection}

-Shadow detection is the foundational prerequisite for high-quality shadow removal, and its precision directly determines the final performance of the entire shadow processing pipeline.
-Research on RSI shadow detection has evolved through two core phases: traditional physical and handcrafted feature based methods, and modern data-driven deep learning based approaches.
+Shadow detection is the foundational prerequisite for high-quality removal.
+Its research has evolved from early physical modeling to modern data-driven deep learning, driven by the need for higher precision in complex urban scenes.

 Early traditional shadow detection methods are divided into physical model-driven and handcrafted feature-driven schemes.
 Physical model-based methods \citep{ADELINE201321, LIASIS2016437} leverage auxiliary data such as solar elevation, azimuth angles, and digital terrain models to predict shadow coverage.
 While grounded in clear physical principles, these methods are highly dependent on high-quality auxiliary data and struggle to adapt to the complex geometry of urban built environments, limiting their scalability for large-scale high-resolution RSI.
 Handcrafted feature-based methods extract unique spectral or texture traits of shadows in targeted color spaces (e.g., HSV, Lab) and complete segmentation via thresholding or shallow classifiers \citep{SALVADOR2004238, 4959698}; follow-up studies introduced optimization algorithms like particle swarm optimization to dynamically adjust segmentation thresholds for better adaptability \citep{rs14122756}.
+Recent works have integrated RSI-specific spectral bands with solar geometry to refine shadow detection \citep{2022EA002387, 10363672}, yet these methods still remain constrained by the inherent limitations of manual feature design and handcrafted physical models.
 These methods run efficiently but lack robustness in complex, unevenly lit scenes, often misclassifying dark objects as shadows or missing small shadow regions.
-Recent works have integrated RSI-specific spectral bands with solar geometry to refine shadow detection \citep{2022EA002387, 10363672}.
-Building upon earlier efforts that leveraged NIR spectral information \citep{6671601}, yet these methods still remain constrained by the inherent limitations of manual feature design and handcrafted physical models.
-Deep learning has reshaped shadow detection thanks to CNNs’ powerful automatic feature extraction capabilities.
-Early CNN works focused on local feature modeling and boundary refinement: stacked CNNs paired with conditional random fields were used to polish shadow edges \citep{7172555}, and direction-aware context encoding boosted spatial reasoning \citep{8578876}.
-As architectures like U-Net and Transformers matured, end-to-end models emphasizing global-local feature fusion became mainstream \citep{9008769}; some studies also explored GAN-based joint learning of detection and removal, exploring early synergies between the two tasks \citep{8578290}.
-More recently, large vision models like SAM have been adapted for shadow detection, with task-specific illumination and texture cues injected to improve mask quality \citep{10315174}.
-Synthetic shadow data has been tested to alleviate this issue \citep{9310272}, but the distribution gap between synthetic and real RSI shadows persists, limiting real-world utility.